-Orphan gloves and mittens, espcially soft fleecy ones, make great applicators for shoe polish or furniture polish.
+Orphan gloves and mittens, especially soft fleecy ones.
+They make great applicators for shoe polish or furniture polish.

 Orphan socks make great dust cloths.
 Slip them over your dusting arm and you won’t need to buy new rubber gloves to protect your hands.

 Toothbrushes are ideal applicators to polish silver jewelry.
 I use them also to get into the nooks and crannies of Grandma’s cut crystal knicknacks and Sabbath silver candlesticks.

 Orphan dangling earrings that can be worn as pendants.

 Picture frames with broken easels can be hung on the wall.
 Or, buy a stand-alone easel at a housewares store, and “frame” it on a tabletop or bookshelf.